Photo Shoot Standards

-Auto exposure bracket: 5 exposures with 2 full stops or 9 with 1 stop
+Auto exposure bracket: 5 exposures with 2 full stops between each bracket, or 9 with 1 full stop between each bracket

 - In high contrast scenes shoot 2 sets of your current bracket settings (5 or 9), one exposing the shadows and one exposing the highlights, covering the entire tonal range

 White balance: Auto (or whichever setting is necessary)